 People ask me why I like Spring Lake Village, the senior community where I’ve lived for six months now.
 I have several answers.
 I like the stability of the administration.
 I am grateful for the extensive medical services available.
-I like the food and I am tickled by the consideration and respect that the staff exhibits.
+I like the food and I am tickled by the consideration and respect that members of the staff exhibit.
 For the 400 of us residents there are 275 employees and all seem dedicated to giving good service.

 I’ll show you an example.
 It happened today at lunch time.

 Six of us women were seated at a round table in the Bistro.
 Our waitress took our orders.
-I asked for a bowl of fresh fruit and a 10-inch pizza.
+I asked for a bowl of fresh fruit and a 10-inch margarita pizza.

 Nina’s veggie-burger arrived.
 Joyce’s soup came.
 Bev’s huge chicken sandwich looked daunting.
 Selma’s Caesar Salad had whole anchovies!
 My strawberries, cantaloupe, and melon appeared.
 No pizza.